Textualize/textual-ganglion/README.md

 # ganglion

-Ganglion is an application which serves [Textual](https://textual.textualize.io/) apps on the web.
+Ganglion is an server which publishes [Textual](https://textual.textualize.io/) apps on the web.

+Unlike [textual-serve](https://github.com/Textualize/textual-serve), Ganglion can publish multiple Textual apps running on different machines from a single URL.
+You could use Ganglion and Textual to create web interfaces to devices running on your machine or network.
+In effect, turning any device in to a web-enabled device.

 ## Compatibility